toss/es-git/docs/reference/classes/Tree.md

 > **isEmpty**(): `boolean`

-Return `true` if there is not entry
+Return `true` if there is no entry.

 #### Returns